umbraco/UmbracoDocs/Reference/Security/Security-settings/index.md

 It's impossible to brute force the authentication on the login screen because after 'maxInvalidPasswordAttempts' the account of the user will be locked, and until that account is unlocked in the Users section, no attempt will succeed.

 ### Password reset on login screen
-The settings for this feature are documented [here](../../Config/umbracoSettings/index.md#security) and [here](../../../Getting-Started/Backoffice/Login/index.md#password-reset)
+The settings for this feature are documented in the [Umbraco Settings Security Section](../../Config/umbracoSettings/index.md#security) and [Backoffice Login Password Reset Section](../../../Getting-Started/Backoffice/Login/index.md#password-reset)

 When you submit the password reset form an email is sent to the user with a link.
 This link contains a random token for this user that is valid for 24 hours.

 ### Password reset of a non-existing user
 If the user that is specified in the form does not exist, no e-mail will be sent and there will be no response in the form that this user does not exist.
 This is done to prevent leaking which users have an account.

 ### Password reset of a locked user
-If an user is locked out, it is possible to do a password reset.
-After the e-mail with the password reset link is followed the user still will be locked out unless the user has specified the new password in which case the user will automatically be unlocked.
+If a user is locked out, it is possible to do a password reset.
+After the e-mail with the password reset link is followed the user will still be locked out unless the user has specified the new password in which case the user will automatically be unlocked.

 ## Other security settings